TaxFoundation/capital-cost-recovery/README.md

 Location of **input** files to .R code file including:

-- `cost_recovery_data.csv` Dataset that includes variables that reflect the depreciation schedules of all OECD-countries and some non-OECD countries for the years 2000-2019 (and for some countries for the years 1979-1999 as well).
+- `cost_recovery_data.csv` Dataset that includes variables that reflect the depreciation schedules of all OECD countries and some non-OECD countries for the years 2000-2019 (and for some countries for the years 1979-1999 as well).

 - `country_codes.csv` Dataset that includes all 249 sovereign states and dependent territories that have been assigned a country code by the International Organization for Standardization (ISO).
 Includes official country names in various languages, ISO country codes, continents, and further geographical information.